 Your participation in this class is essential for your own learning as well as the learning of your classmates.
 This class includes self-exploration and self-development through use of theory applied to self, particularly in the onsite component.
 Complete a self-evaluation of your class participation using the criteria that follow.

 Your self-evaluation of class participation is DUE

-Criteria Distinguished Commendable Average Failed

-Category (A) Category (B) Category (C) Category (F)

-Personal goals Pursues goals Pursues goals Pursues goals Fails to set
+Criteria Distinguished Commendable Average Failed Category (A) Category (B) Category (C) Category (F) Personal goals Pursues goals with high energy and assertion.
+Pursues goals actively and with some assertion.
+Pursues goals with low energy and mostly with prompting from Fails to set goals.

-with high actively and with low goals.

-energy and with some energy and

-assertion. assertion. mostly with

-prompting from

 others.

-Member goals Works toward Works toward Works toward Not cooperative

-shared goals in shared goals in shared goals in working

-a highly a mostly mostly with toward shared

-cooperative cooperative compliance and goals; misses

-manner manner; at defiance; one day of

-(including times with missing onsite class

-active compliance participation/

-onsite/online or defiance; attendance

-attendance/ some missing either onsite or

-participation participation/ online

-and timely attendance

-submission of either onsite or

-assignments). online

-Creating Uses active Uses active Uses active Uses active

-climate of trust listening and listening and listening and listening and

-and openness responding responding responding responding

-skills which are skills which are skills which are skills which are

-highly facilitative. minimally destructively facilitative. facilitative. facilitative Displaying Displays Displays Displays some Lacks sensitivity consistent sensitivity to degree of sensitivity to sensitivity to similarities and sensitivity to similarities and similarities and differences with similarities and differences with differences with individuals differences with individuals individuals from varied individuals from varied from varied backgrounds. from varied backgrounds. backgrounds. backgrounds.
+Member goals Works toward Works toward Works toward Not cooperative shared goals in shared goals in shared goals in working a highly a mostly mostly with toward shared cooperative cooperative compliance and goals; misses manner manner; at defiance; one day of (including times with missing onsite class active compliance participation/ onsite/online or defiance; attendance attendance/ some missing either onsite or participation participation/ online and timely attendance submission of either onsite or assignments). online Creating Uses active Uses active Uses active Uses active climate of trust listening and listening and listening and listening and and openness responding responding responding responding skills which are skills which are skills which are skills which are highly facilitative. minimally destructively facilitative. facilitative. facilitative Displaying Displays Displays Displays some Lacks sensitivity consistent sensitivity to degree of sensitivity to sensitivity to similarities and sensitivity to similarities and similarities and differences with similarities and differences with differences with individuals differences with individuals individuals from varied individuals from varied from varied backgrounds. from varied backgrounds. backgrounds. backgrounds.